A texture pack that works with free Seus PTGI shaders and support its Raytracing features for more realistic graphics.

 If you’re seeking to purchase this you would have to contribute to the project on Patreon by joining the Diamond Supporter tier ($8), which is incredibly inexpensive considering the realistic experience you’ll have to yourself in return.

 Interested in what you can be expecting?
 Scroll down!
 Listed below, are several screenshots showcasing what you can anticipate when using the texture pack yourself.
-If you’re looking to receive the exact same results, you will be required to download SEUS PTGI shaders.
+If you’re looking to receive the exact same results, you will be required to download free SEUS PTGI shaders.

 Shown below, are images from vanilla Minecraft compared to Realism Mats: